nicc777/aws-ec2-ami-images-per-region/README.md

 An example run is shown below.
 The resulting JSON output will be in the file `ec2_ami_images.json`.
 You should be able to just copy and paste this into your CloudFormation template and use parameters to select the region and architecture.

 **_Note_**: Depending on your permissions, your output and/or ability to retrieve images from various regions may differ from the examples shown.
+Also - the script can take some time to run.
+In my case it took more than 10 minutes to produce the final JSON file.

 ```shell
 $ python3 get_ec2_ami_images.py